Wharf: Overview

 A wharf commonly comprises a fixed platform, often on pilings.
 Commercial ports may have warehouses that serve as interim storage: where it is sufficient a single wharf with a single berth constructed along the land adjacent to the water is normally used; where there is a need for more capacity multiple wharves, or perhaps a single large wharf with multiple berths, will instead be constructed, sometimes projecting over the water.
 A pier, raised over the water rather than within it, is commonly used for cases where the weight or volume of cargos will be low.

 Smaller and more modern wharves are sometimes built on flotation devices (pontoons) to keep them at the same level as the ship, even during changing tides.

-In everyday parlance the term quay is common in the United Kingdom, Canada, Australia, and many other Commonwealth countries, and the Republic of Ireland, whereas the term wharf is more common in the United States.
+In everyday parlance the term quay (pronounced 'key') is common in the United Kingdom, Canada, Australia, and many other Commonwealth countries, and the Republic of Ireland, and may also refer to neighbourhoods and roadways running along the wayside (for example, Queen's Quay in Toronto and Belfast).
+The term wharf is more common in the United States.
 In some contexts wharf and quay may be used to mean pier, berth, or jetty.

 In old ports such as London (which once had around 1700 wharves) many old wharves have been converted to residential or office use.

 Certain early railways in England referred to goods loading points as "wharves".
 The term was carried over from marine usage.
 The person who was resident in charge of the wharf was referred to as a "wharfinger".